-8.3 Assessment procedure
+9.3 Assessment procedure

 In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process or obtained through a disclosure check, the School will carry out a risk assessment by reference to the criteria set out above.
-The assessment form must be signed by the Bursar and the Headmaster of the School before a position is offered or confirmed.
+The assessment form must be signed by the headmaster before a position is offered or confirmed.